 Awards & Achievements

 I joined the WFRT as a master’s student in July 2022.
-Prior to this, I completed my undergraduate degree in astrophysics at Western University.
-My undergraduate thesis was focused on using models of hygroscopic growth of particulates to calibrate a low-cost air quality sensor.
-During my undergrad, I also completed an internship at the Canadian Space Agency where I programmed scheduling algorithms for one of Canada’s satellites, NEOSSat.
+Prior to this, I completed my undergraduate degree in astrophysics at Western University in London, Ontario.
+My undergraduate thesis was focused on using models of hygroscopic growth of particulates to calibrate an air quality sensor.
+During my undergrad, I completed a 12-month internship at the Canadian Space Agency where I programmed scheduling algorithms for one of Canada’s satellites, NEOSSat.
+I also worked as a summer research assistant on various physics and astronomy projects.
 I decided to pursue a master’s in atmospheric science because I love that meteorology and atmospheric dynamics are large-scale, visible examples of the physics that govern our world.
-For my master’s thesis, I am excited to apply my passion for coding and physics to a machine learning project with the goal of improving wind forecasting.
-I enjoy skiing, hiking, and playing the piano in my free time.
+For my master’s thesis, I am combining numerical weather prediction and machine learning with the goal of improving longe-range wind forecasts for wind farms.
+I enjoy skiing, hiking, playing the piano, and baking in my free time.